Je m'en vais, mais l'État demeurera toujours.

 - Happiness Is Mandatory: As a noble at Versailles.

-- Hidden Depths: Was extremely devout and even came to shun his frivolity and womanizing back when he was young.
+- Heel-Faith Turn: Was extremely devout and even came to shun his frivolity and womanizing back when he was young.

 - Historical Villain Upgrade: Like so many French rulers, tends to regularly fall victim of this in works written in english.
 Reality was grey, as usual.